Frequent Asked Questions

 Natural Air Conditioning

 The Oregon Coast is a great way to escape the Summer heat of the interior and it can be quite cool at night and in the mornings until the fog burns off.
-Bring a sweatshirt or coat.
+Bring a sweatshirt or coat for the cooler evenings, especially out on the pier!

 Sound

-Rigs & Reggae does not have official quiet hours, but the event organizers and staff reserve the right to tell someone to turn off their music at any time for any reason.
+Rigs & Reggae quiet hours are after 10pm.
+The event organizers and staff reserve the right to tell someone to turn off their music at any time for any reason.

 Leave No Trace